profiq/P2P-Tech-Roundtable/README.md

 - We will follow this agenda:
     - Welcome - short intro of the event and what we are up to (2 min)
-    - Explaining the approach to the discussion: Lean Coffee (2 mins)
+    - Explaining the approach to the discussion: Lean Coffee or Presentation Style (2 mins)
     - WHILE (time allows) {
         - Vote on topics and prioritize the one with the most votes for discussion (2 minutes)
         - Topic sponsor explaining the topic (2 mins)